Lecture 4: \(k\)-nearest neighbours and SVM RBFs

 Announcements

-• hw2 was due yesterday.
+• hw2 is due tonight.

 • Syllabus quiz due date is September 19th, 11:59 pm.

-• Homework 3 (hw3) has been released (Due: Oct 1st, 11:59 pm)
+• Homework 3 (hw3) has been released (Due: Sept 29th, 11:59 pm)

 • You can work in pairs for this assignment.

 • If you were on the waitlist, you should now know your course enrollment status.
-Registration for tutorials is not mandatory; they are optional and will follow an office-hour format.
-You are free to attend any tutorial session of your choice.

 Which of the following scenarios do NOT necessarily imply overfitting?

-1. Training accuracy is 0.98 while validation accuracy is 0.60.
+1. Training accuracy is very high (0.98) while validation accuracy is much lower (0.60).

 1. The decision boundary of a classifier is wiggly and highly irregular.